A Foodcentric Life

 • 💬 Comments

-• Meaty but no meat - Umami rich Portobello caps give steak-like heft, so you get a satisfying, vegetarian main or hearty appetizer.
+• Meaty, no meat - Umami-rich portobello caps have steak-like heft, making them a satisfying vegetarian main or hearty appetizer.

-• Make-ahead friendly - Stuff ahead and refrigerate; bake when guests arrive for stress-free timing.
+• Make-ahead friendly - Stuff ahead and refrigerate, then bake when guests arrive for stress-free timing.

-• Great presentation, minimal effort - Big portobellos look beautiful on a platter and disappear fast.
+• Beautiful presentation - Big stuffed portobellos look gorgeous on a platter with minimal effort and disappear fast.

 Ingredients You'll Need

-• Portobello mushrooms - Large, firm caps about 4" across.
+• Portobello mushrooms - Use large, firm caps about 4 inches across.

-• Oil - Extra virgin olive il or avocado oil.
+• Oil - Use extra virgin olive oil or avocado oil.

 • Lemon juice - Adds bright acidity for balance.

-• Fresh herbs - Thyme, parsley, chives (optional garnish).
+• Fresh herbs - Thyme, parsley, and chives add fresh flavor and color.

 Substitutions and Variations